 Irish Film London

-Irish Film London, now in its seventh year, presents the latest and greatest of Irish Film & Animation to a London audience.
+Irish Film London, now in its eighth year, presents the latest and greatest of Irish Film & Animation to a London audience.
 The organisation, whose patrons include Colin Farrell, Lenny Abrahamson and Ros Hubbard, runs events through the year, including the film section of the St. Patrick's Day Festival with the Mayor of London and the annual Irish Film London Awards.
 Its activities then culminate in the 5 day Irish Film Festival London in November each year.

 Through Premiere screenings, Director Q&A sessions, related workshops, exhibitions and performances, the organisation aims to bring together industry professionals, film fans and fans of Irish Arts & Culture alike.
 Focusing on Irish productions, scripts and casts, we strive to provide a significant platform for Irish Film in London, and to ensure that we continue to promote the best of Irish creative talent here in the UK.

 Support for IFL comes, in part from the following organisations: the Irish Film Board, Culture Ireland, the Arts Council of Ireland, IFI International, the Department of Foreign Affairs & Trade of Ireland, the Irish Youth Foundation, the Ireland Funds of Great Britain and Film London for their kind support.

 The Annual Irish Film London Awards

 Each November, in the lead up to the Irish Film Festival London, we host an awards ceremony in celebration of Irish Film.
 These awards highlight and reward the talents of a select number of Irish filmmakers, whose work has shown great distinction, originality and passion.

 Awards categories include: